 Check out time 12 noon

 We ask that you do not smoke in the house.

 Hostess Riet is Dutch by birth and has Dutch hospitality bred into her genes.
-She loves gardening, kids (see fb page Brightmoor Youth Garden), her neighborhood (see fb page Neighbors Building Brightmoor)and the love of her life, her husband of 32 years.
+She loves gardening, kids (see (SENSITIVE CONTENTS HIDDEN) page Brightmoor Youth Garden), her neighborhood (see (SENSITIVE CONTENTS HIDDEN) page Neighbors Building Brightmoor)and the love of her life, her husband of 32 years.
 If she ever has time again she wants to resume her spinning , knitting and other needle crafts.
 Her husband Mark is a mechanical engineer with a surprisingly poetic and artistic streak.
-He is a very proficient pencil drawing artist ((website hidden) ),a great woodworker and all laround handyman who loves his goats and other animals.
+He is a very proficient pencil drawing artist (URL HIDDEN) ),a great woodworker and all laround handyman who loves his goats and other animals.
 Together they have 6 kids, 2 of whom are still at home.